Real property tax credit

 • If your credit is more than the taxes you owe, you can claim a refund.

-If you don't have to file a New York State income tax return, complete and file Form IT-214 and we will refund you the credit amount.
+• If you are not required to file a New York State income tax return, but you qualify for this credit, just complete and file Form IT-214 to claim a refund of the credit.

 How do I claim the credit for past years?